-- 10.1 The Access Strategist is responsible for creating a safety Plan with a student if there are impacts to their safety due to their disability. - 10.2 The Access Strategist will consult with Occupational Health and Safety, Security, and/or Health Services, as required, after obtaining student consent. - 10.3 The Safety Plan will be communicated to appropriate College employees with student consent.
+- 10.1 The Access Strategist is responsible to create a Safety Plan with a Student if there are impacts to that Student's safety due to the nature of their disability. - 10.2 The Access Strategist will consult with Occupational Health and Safety, Security, and/or Health Services, as required, after obtaining Student consent. - 10.3 The Safety Plan will be communicated to appropriate College Employees with Student consent.